dnanexus/dx-toolkit/Readme-developer.md

 # Building inside docker

-To avoid lengthy installation of dependencies on osx and simultaneous installations of development versions of dx-toolkit, you can build your dev-version of `dx-toolkit` in the docker container.
+To avoid lengthy installation of dependencies on OS X and simultaneous installations of development versions of dx-toolkit, you can build your dev-version of `dx-toolkit` in the docker container.

 1. Start `python:3.9-bullseye` in the interactive mode, mounting the repo you are working on (`<local_path_to_repo>/dx-toolkit`):